snoyberg/conduit/README.md

 -- /show
 ```

 Notice our call to `runResourceT`.
 At the point where execution leaves that function, all resources allocated inside that block will be freed.
-For more information on `ResourceT`, please see <hoogle results="1">Control.Monad.Trans.Resource</hoogle>.
+For more information on `ResourceT`, please see Control.Monad.Trans.Resource.

 ## Connect and resume